haeussma/masterthesis/book/_build/html/_sources/discussion.md

 In another project, modeling results of the estimated $k_{cat}$ and $K_{m}$ were used to iteratively improve the design of the enzyme assay.
 In addition, the correlation between the aforementioned parameters was used as a measure to ensure that the highest substrate concentration applied was sufficiently high and thus the kinetic parameters could be determined independently.
 Thereby, the appropriate enzyme concentration and substrate concentration range were identified through multiple round of lab experimental with subsequent kinetic modeling.

 Assessing the data quality through modeling and enhancing assay designs proved to be a strength of the implemented progress curve method on which the parameter estimation of this workflow is based on.
-In contrast to the predominantly applied initial rates method {cite}`tang2010precise`, the progress curve method offers intrinsic advantages with regard to methods reproducibility providing that continuous assay data exist.
+In contrast to the predominantly applied initial rates method {cite}`tang2010precise`, the progress curve method offers intrinsic advantages with regard to methods reproducibility.
 In initial rate kinetics no consensus on the linear reaction period on which the kinetic parameters are estimated exists.
 Hence, the linear period is manually determined or only assumed.
 Ultimately, the resulting parameters are influenced by the choice of linear period.
 For progress curve analysis the entire dataset of an enzyme assay is used.
 If the fit statistics reveal that the data is not in accordance with the model, either the assay should be repeated due to an underlying issue or the model should be questioned.
 Contrarily, initial rates method can always be applied by arbitrarily choosing any linear subset or only the initial two data points of an time course data set.
 In discussions with project partners this showed to be a common practice although scientifically at least questionable, depending on the circumstances.

+**importance of percise parameters and how my workflow helps**

 fggf #TODO Importance of precise kinetic parameters for biocatalysis With upcoming big data technologies like